 - Given a nice twist in Holly Black's fantasy novel Tithe, in which one of the characters literally came out to his oddball family and sci fi geek mother by saying: "Mom, you know the forbidden love Spock has for Kirk?
 Well, me too."
 Lampshaded after as Kaye says that is the strangest coming out story she's ever heard.

 - The whole point of Parrotfish by Ellen Wittlinger, only the main character Grady is coming out as transgender.
 Lacks most of the cliches associated with Coming Out Stories, in that Grady was almost in a Transparent Closet, so it didn't surprise his family at all, and most people at school ignored him anyway.

-- He actually comes out multiple times in the book; once, he comes out to his best friend, is confused when she doesn't care, and then has a mini panic attack when she tells her parents.
-Leads to a Crowning Moment of Funny when her 6-year-old sibling comes into the room and asks, "Did he finally tell her he's gay?"
+- Occurs in Absolutely Positively Not Gay to the main character.
+He actually comes out multiple times in the book; once, he comes out to his best friend, is confused when she doesn't care, and then has a mini panic attack when she tells her parents.
+Her 6-year-old sibling comes into the room and asks, "Did he finally tell her he's gay?"
 His coming out to his parents is actually interestingly subverted.
 He comes out to each parent separately.
-Both are fine with it, not to come out to the other just yet, as they don't think the other person will be as supportive.
+Both are fine with it but tell him not to come out to the other just yet, as they don't think the other person will be as supportive.

 - There are quite a few books of lesbian coming out stories, for example this one called Testimonies: Lesbian Coming-Out Stories.

 - There are also some books of gay men's coming out stories, for example Boys Like Us: Gay Writers Tell Their Coming Out Stories.

 - There's at least one book with bisexual men's coming out stories, called Bi Men: Coming Out Every Which Way.

 - Here's a book called A Woman Like That: Lesbian And Bisexual Writers Tell Their Coming Out Stories.
 Pretty self-explanatory.